near/NEPs/specs/Standards/Tokens/FungibleTokenCore.md

  - Storage for different contracts and accounts can be located on the different shards.
  - Two contracts can be executed at the same time in different shards.

 While this increases the transaction throughput linearly with the number of shards, it also creates some challenges for cross-contract development.
-For example, if one contract wants to query some information from the state of another contract (e.g. current balance), by the time the first contract receive the balance the real balance can change.
-It means in the async system, a contract can't rely on the state of another contract and assume it's not going to change.
+For example, if one contract wants to query some information from the state of another contract (e.g. current balance), by the time the first contract receives the balance the real balance can change.
+In such an async system, a contract can't rely on the state of another contract and assume it's not going to change.

 Instead the contract can rely on temporary partial lock of the state with a callback to act or unlock, but it requires careful engineering to avoid deadlocks.
 In this standard we're trying to avoid enforcing locks.
 A typical approach to this problem is to include an escrow system with allowances.
 This approach was initially developed for [NEP-21](https://github.com/near/NEPs/pull/21) which is similar to the Ethereum ERC-20 standard.
 There are a few issues with using an escrow as the only avenue to pay for a service with a fungible token.
 This frequently requires more than one transaction for common scenarios where fungible tokens are given as payment with the expectation that a method will subsequently be called.

 For example, an oracle contract might be paid in fungible tokens.
 A client contract that wishes to use the oracle must either increase the escrow allowance before each request to the oracle contract, or allocate a large allowance that covers multiple calls.
 Both have drawbacks and ultimately it would be ideal to be able to send fungible tokens and call a method in a single transaction.
 This concern is addressed in the `ft_transfer_call` method.
 The power of this comes from the receiver contract working in concert with the fungible token contract in a secure way.
 That is, if the receiver contract abides by the standard, a single transaction may transfer and call a method.

 Note: there is no reason why an escrow system cannot be included in a fungible token's implementation, but it is simply not necessary in the core standard.
 Escrow logic should be moved to a separate contract to handle that functionality.
 One reason for this is because the [Rainbow Bridge](https://near.org/blog/eth-near-rainbow-bridge/) will be transferring fungible tokens from Ethereum to NEAR, where the token locker (a factory) will be using the fungible token core standard.

 Prior art:

 - [ERC-20 standard](https://eips.ethereum.org/EIPS/eip-20)
 - NEP#4 NEAR NFT standard: [near/neps#4](https://github.com/near/neps/pull/4)

 Learn about NEP-141:

 - [Figment Learning Pathway](https://learn.figment.io/network-documentation/near/tutorials/1-project_overview/2-fungible-token)

 ## Guide-level explanation